AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/create-activate-package.md

  `activationTarget`

+***Valid values**

-* **Valid values**: `preview` or `publish` for Cloud Service and `publish` for On-Premise Software
+`preview` or `publish` for Cloud Service and `publish` for On-Premise Software

 If the parameter contains an invalid value, then the activation of the package fails.
 The following example shows the API call using the curl command with optional parameter:

     ```XML

     curl -u <*username*>:<*password*> -H "Content-Type: application/json; charset=UTF-8"  -k -X POST -d "{[JSON rules string](create-activate-package-java.md#example-create-activate-package-id198JH0B905Z)}" http://<*aem-guides-server*>:<*port-number*>/bin/fmdita/activate?activationTarget=`<validActivationTargetValue>`
     ```